 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about surface area to volume ratio (GCSE and Key Stage 3)

 Where to start?

-Surface area can be a quite a challenging concept for students to understand.
+Surface area can be quite a challenging concept for students to understand.
 A simple way to introduce this concept is to ask students whether they would use more wrapping paper to wrap a DVD boxset, or to wrap each DVD individually.
 You can also think about the volume of icing required to ice one cake, or each slice individually.

-- Why don’t bacteria have lungs?
+- Why don’t large animals have large cells?

 - Why do babies get cold quickly?